matijagaspar/way-home/README.md

   "controller_address": "myproxy.example.com", // address of the server
   "isSsl": true, // server on ssl (it should) "permissions": { // general permissions for all apps defined in this agent
-    "mode": "session", //authentication mode can be session, basic, or open "groups": [ //which groups can access, can be specific users see demo_app1 "admin",
+    "mode": "session", //authentication mode can be session, basic, open "groups": [ //which groups can access, can be specific users see demo_app1 "admin",
       "myAgentName"